rphl-a/linkednotes/content/01 - By Profession/PH LECPA/LECPA06 - TAX/The Legislative Process - Philippine Congress.md

 - Note that an appropriation, revenue, or tariff bill **needs** to be approved and transmitted to the Senate before the latter may introduce amendments to it.
 Its mere introduction to the House of Representatives does not warrant the Senate to introduce a bill covering the above mentioned subject matters on its own.
 - However, companion bills are allowed since it is sent to both the House of Representatives and the Senate concurrently.
 Companion bills are, in essence, bills with the same version.
 This is often done to speed up the legislative process especially if the subject matter of a bill is of public importance.
 - Bills initially introduced in the Senate that seeks to substitute a bill originating and approved in the House of Representatives is also allowed.
 Because it has the same effect as if the Senate has amended the bill of the House of Representatives.

+[^1]: RA 386, Chapter I Article 4.
+Laws shall have no retroactive effect, unless the contrary is provided.